-As at December 31, 2019 we had € 111,950,000 in cash and cash equivalents.
+As at December 31, 2020 we had € 75,838,000 in cash and cash equivalents.
 To date, our cash and cash equivalents have been deposited primarily in savings and deposit accounts with original maturities of twelve months or less.
-Savings and deposit accounts generate a small amount of interest income.
+Savings and deposit accounts generate small amounts of interest income, if any.
+In 2020, some of our euro savings accounts required us to incur small amounts of interest expenses.
 Any future investments may include term deposits, corporate bonds, money market funds and government securities, all in accordance with our cash management policy.
 These investments are subject to general credit, liquidity, market and interest rate risks.
-For example, future interest rates may be negative in the European Union.
+For example, interest rates may be negative in the European Union.
 We may realize losses in the fair value of these investments or a complete loss of these investments, which would have a negative effect on our financial statements.

 In addition, should our investments cease paying or reduce the amount of interest paid to us, our interest income would suffer.
-The market risks associated with our investment portfolio may have an adverse effect on our results of operations, liquidity and financial condition.
+The materialization of any of the market risks associated with our investment portfolio may have an adverse effect on our results of operations, liquidity and financial condition.